danielmartling/Leaflet.NauticalScale/README.md

 # Leaflet.NauticalScale
 Extension to the Leaflet Scale control that adds nautical miles.
+[Example map](https://danielmartling.github.io/Leaflet.NauticalScale/example/).

 ## What it does